 - FinTech from beginner to advance level and FinTech Intelligence at a high level.

 - Why it is important for all entrepreneurs to know about and understand this jargon?

 Demystifying FinTech Jargons & History

 AILabPage defines FinTech as “Technology applied to automate, make it smart (with the best analytics, AI and ML), a speed-up and secure financial system with its own standards chiefly used by financial institutions“.
 The financial institution here can be Banks, FinTechs or Mobile Financial Services, providers.

-Artificial Intelligence and Machine Learning in Finance, Regulation and Central Banking need to be taken and adapted as a basic need.
-Sadly till date most of machine learning algorithms today cannot offer to reason.
+Artificial Intelligence and Machine Learning in Finance, Regulation, and Central Banking need to be taken and adapted as a basic need.
+Sadly to date most machine learning algorithms today cannot offer to reason.
 At the same time, all of them predict assuming past will be repeated if all other factors in the business environment will remain constant.